fabrix-app/spool-passport/README.md

 ```

 ### Routes prefix
-By default auth routes doesn't have prefix, but if you use `spool-tapestries` it automatically use tapestries prefix to match your API.
-You can change this prefix by setting `config.router.prefix`.
+By default auth routes do not have a prefix, you can change this prefix by setting `config.router.prefix` or by setting `config.passport.prefix`.

 ### Log/Register users with third party providers
 You can register or log users with third party strategies by redirect the user to :